IPv4 : Different Classes and Address

 5.E240.0.0.0255.255.255.255Reserved for Future Research

-Now, we will discuss each network class in details.
+Now, we will discuss each network class in detail.

 Class A

-The range of the first octet of class A addresses are from 0 to 127.
-Thus, in the binary system, the first bit of the first octet set to zero.
+The range of the first octet of class A addresses is from 0 to 127.
+Thus, in the binary system, the first bit of the first octet is set to zero.
 So, in the binary system it will be :

 00000001 – 01111111